susanBuck/notes/05_Laravel/11_Databases_Relationships.md

 }
 ```

-Obviously, you'll want to make sure this route is removed from your codebase before launching your live site; you don't want anyone to accidentally stumble on this route and wipe out your data.
+Obviously, **you'll want to make sure this route is removed from your codebase before launching your live site**; you don't want anyone to accidentally stumble on this route and wipe out your data.